-Flood Risk

-An assessment of the likelihood of flooding in a particular area so Assessment (FRA): that development needs and mitigation measures can be carefully considered.
+Flood Risk Assessment (FRA): An assessment of the likelihood of flooding in a particular area so that development needs and mitigation measures can be carefully

-See NPPF for full definition.
-Geodiversity:
+Geodiversity: See NPPF for full definition.

 Greenfield Land Undeveloped land used for agriculture or amenity.